Tan-group/FebRNA/cgRNAfrag/README.md

   (It depends on the installed Python version) .

 # The output files
-- The separated fragments will be finally in the "database" folder, and be classified into "1_bp", "2_bp", "pseudoknot_loop", "stems" and "stems_begin" classes
+- The separated fragments will be finally in the "database" folder in different types
 ```

 If you have any questions about cgRNAfrag, please contact us by the email: zjtan@whu.edu.cn .